-Any time unusual wear is noticed, rotate the tires as soon as possible and check the wheel alignment.
+Any time you notice unusual wear, rotate the tires as soon as possible and check wheel alignment.
 Also check for damaged tires or wheels.
+See

-See When It Is Time for New Tires on page 10-63 and Wheel Replacement on page 10-68.
+When It Is Time for New Tires on page 10-68 and Wheel Replacement on page 10-68.